Security-Onion-Solutions/securityonion-docs/pcap.rst

 PCAP
 ====

-:ref:`soc` gives you access to our PCAP interface.
+:ref:`soc` includes our PCAP interface.
 This interface allows you to access your full packet capture that was recorded by :ref:`stenographer`.

 In most cases, you'll pivot to PCAP from a particular event in :ref:`alerts`, :ref:`dashboards`, or :ref:`hunt` by choosing the PCAP action on the action menu.